Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 All images for the timeline are open source, and from Wikimedia Commons (https://commons.wikimedia.org/wiki/Main_Page).

+All links have an aria-label to help visually impaired users, and they are coded to open in a separate tab.

 -_Feedback Form_-

 The feedback form is responsive and functional on all different devices from the size of an iphone 4 up.
 I already knew how to code forms from my HTML course material, however I taught myself how to make a fully responsive one from W3 schools "HOW TO - Responsive Form" at http://www.w3schools.com/howto/howto_css_responsive_form.asp/.